danielbodnar/awesome-stars/README.md

 ## c-sharp

+- [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
+- [duplicati/duplicati](https://github.com/duplicati/duplicati) - Store securely encrypted backups in the cloud!
 - [fluentassertions/fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
 Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Cor
 - [appget/appget](https://github.com/appget/appget) - Free and open package manager for Windows.
 - [chocolatey/choco](https://github.com/chocolatey/choco) - Chocolatey - the package manager for Windows